 Bassem Youssef, right, stands with former FBI Director Louis Freeh.

 Now we learn of troubles with another Egyptian-born FBI agent, Bassem Youssef.
-Youssef is suing the bureau, the Department of Justice, Attorney General John Ashcroft, and FBI Director Robert Mueller on grounds of racial discrimination.
+Youssef, a Copt, is suing the bureau, the Department of Justice, Attorney General John Ashcroft, and FBI Director Robert Mueller on grounds of racial discrimination.
 His complaint asserts that there is a "glass ceiling" in place preventing the promotion of U.S. citizens born in Arab countries.

 Further, it goes on: "No other non-Arab FBI employee with similar background and experience in counterterrorism was willfully blocked from working 9-11 related matters.
 In fact, numerous non-Arab FBI employees with far less experience and expertise in counterterrorism were assigned to 9-11 related work."
 Youssef's attorney claimed his client was sidelined for no good reason.
 "What you want is the most qualified person and the most qualified person was not permitted to work on the most important criminal prosecution in American history."